CyberHansel/HTTP-Host-header-attacks/README.md

 ### Password reset poisoning
 Changing header Host: from legit to our malicious domain to obtain password reset link which include the unique reset token.
 1.)
-In Burp "POST /forgot-password" request body the username parameter
+In Burp "POST /forgot-password" request body change the username parameter and change the Host: header to your exploit server's domain name
 2.)
-Change the Host: header to your exploit server's domain name
+In malicious servers access.log obtain reset token
 3.)
-In malicious servers access.log obtain reset token
-4.)
-In Burp use genuine password reset link from email, but change token parametre in URL.
+In Burp use our acc genuine password reset link from email, but change token parametre in URL.
 >/forgot-password?temp-forgot-password-token=S0j4fkc7y9M9AgAPXu8kDsNG1pT9kPZ4

+### Host header authentication bypass